Vegarderv/quizApp/README.md

 This repo contains basic javafx-maven features.

-The coding project is contained in the gr2022 folder.
+The coding project is contained in the gr2022 folder.# quizApp